abi1104/-SatelliteCommandSystem/README.md

 ### 📚 Exercise 1: Design Patterns – Problem Statement
 ## ✨ Overview
 Demonstration of six different use cases understanding of Software Design Patterns.
-Two use cases for each pattern type (Creational,Behavioural,Structural)
+Two use cases for each pattern type (Behavioural,Creational,Structural)

 ---
 ## 📝 Design Patterns Summary